python/cpython/Doc/library/ctypes.rst

    Traceback (most recent call last):
      File "<stdin>", line 1, in ?
      File "<stdin>", line 3, in ValidHandle
-   WindowsError: [Errno 126] The specified module could not be found.
+   OSError: [Errno 126] The specified module could not be found.
    >>>

 ``WinError`` is a function which will call Windows ``FormatMessage()`` api to